Azure/azure-policy/samples/ResourceGroup/copy-resourcegroup-tag/README.md

 # Copy resource group tag to resource

-Copy a named tag from the resource group tag to the resource.
+Copy a specific tag from the resource group tag to the resource.
 For example, a tag named *example* on the resource group will be copied to the resources.
 Change the word *example* in the policy rule to change the name of the tag copied to a resource.

 ## Try on Azure Portal